Cos d'Estournel's photo library has kindly provided this beautiful picture.

 Cos d'Estournel 2005 98+p

-Tasted in November 2017.
+I tasted it in November 2017.
 78% C.Sauvignon + 19% Merlot + 3% C.Franc.
-Creamy wine, sweet and fat on the nose and palate.
-Extraordinary complexity and sophisticated touch.
-Exceptional balance and length.
-Just stunning wine and it gives a 2009 run for the money!
+It's a creamy wine, sweet and fat on the nose and palate.
+It has extraordinary complexity and a sophisticated touch.
+It also has exceptional balance and length.
+It's just stunning wine and gives a 2009 run for the money!

 Cos d'Estournel 2004 94p